- Both Empire Life and Canada Life offer term life insurance with strong renewability and conversion features

 3. Conversion flexibility: Policyholders can convert part or all of their term coverage into permanent life insurance without undergoing medical underwriting.
 This option is typically available up to age 75 (subject to policy conditions), offering flexibility for long-term protection

 4. Built-in renewal structure: The policy includes a renewal feature that allows coverage to continue without medical evidence after the initial term.
-Coverage can generally extend up to age 85, ensuring ongoing protection even if health changes
+The renewal age limit varies from plan to plan, while Solution 10/15/20 can be renewed at ages 75, 70, and 65, respectively, Solution 25/30 and Solution ART can be renewed up to 85 years of age

 5. Coverage bundling: Multiple term lengths can be combined within a single policy, allowing policyholders to tailor coverage to changing financial obligations.
 This also simplifies management by avoiding the need to maintain multiple separate policies